openmc-dev/openmc/docs/source/usersguide/depletion.rst

 A transport-independent depletion simulation using ``source-race`` normalization will calculate reaction rates for each material independently.
 This can be useful for running many different cases of a particular scenario.
-A depletion simulation using ``fission-q`` normalization will sum the energy values from each material into :math:`Q` in Equation :math:numref:`fission-q`, which is used to normalize the reaction rates for all materials.
+A transport-independent depletion simulation using ``fission-q`` normalization will sum the fission energy values across all materials into :math:`Q_i` in Equation :math:numref:`fission-q`, and Equation :math:numref:`fission-q` provides the flux we use to calculate the reaction rates in each material.
+This can be useful for running a scenario with multiple depletable materials that are part of the same reactor.
 This behavior may change in the future.

 Time integration
 ~~~~~~~~~~~~~~~~